loveleen-amar/LTTS-SDLC-UNIT/1_Requirements/README.md

 ## Cost and Features
 ### *Cost*
-Since the system uses only open source software, it is free of cost..!!
+Since the system uses only open source software, it is free of cost :)

 *TBD*

 ### *Features*
-The various features/options for interconversion of the system are:
-1. Length
-2. Area
-3. Volume
-4. Mass
-5. Speed
+The folowing are the features of this API:

+  **1 Description and Priority**

+  The main task of the API is to detect the objects present in the image and plot the boundary box around them.
+When a client sends any image to the server via the API, the server calls YOLO algorithm on the image to detect objects.
+It plots the boundary boxes and then revert back the new image with detected objects to the client.
+  **Priority: High**

+  **2 Stimulus/Response Sequences**
+      1. Client send an image to the API.

+      2. API, after authenticating the validity of image, sends it to server.

+      3. Returns the new image to the client.

 ## Defining the System
 ![System-Diagram](https://github.com/Sanchana-2k/LTTS_C_MiniProject/blob/bd3f1a159eb0f2032dbd88662892a2142d26b84d/1_Requirements/System%20Diagram.jpg)